libis/rdm-integration/README.md

 docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 workers 100
 ```

-Building binaries with local file system plugin, just as the binaries included in the release, meant only for running by the end users and not on a server, is also done with the make command: ``make executable``.
+Building binaries with local file system plugin, just as the binaries included in the release (meant only for running by the end users and not on a server) is also done with the make command: ``make executable``.
 You may want to adjust that script by setting the variables to make the application connect to your Dataverse installation.
 By default, the built application connects to the [Demo Dataverse](https://demo.dataverse.org).
 In order to change that, you must adapt the build command the following way (you can also run this command in the [image](image) directory, without the script):
 ```
 go build -ldflags "-X main.DataverseServer=https://demo.dataverse.org -X main.RootDataverseId=demo -X main.DefaultHash=MD5" -v -o datasync.exe ./app/local/
 ```